Matplotlib#

 rotation Parameter#

-With the new size of the figure alot of the content of the figure can be read alot easier.
-However the x axis labels still overlap each other quite significantly.
+With the new size of the figure, alot of the content of the figure can be read much more easily.
+However, the x axis labels still overlap each other quite significantly.
 The use of the rotation parameter when accessing the xticks object allows us to rotate the axis.

 fig, axes = plt.subplots(1, figsize=(30,5))